 What Is a Physiotherapist?

-Ottawa Physical Rehab Centre's physiotherapy treatment helps to restore, maintain, and make the most of a patient's mobility, function, and well-being.
+Ottawa Physical Rehab Clinic's physiotherapy treatment helps to restore, maintain, and make the most of a patient's mobility, function, and well-being.

 Physiotherapy helps through physical rehabilitation, injury prevention, and health and fitness.
 Physiotherapists get you involved in your recovery.